 OCTOBER 9, 2012

-Let’s get one thing out of the way, the future of eLearning isn’t about adding more ‘ animations ‘ to our existing eLearning (in the name of making courses more engaging), neither is it about an eLearning 2.0 or 3.0 In my opinion, this is a big challenge for Instructional Designers everywhere. vision.
+Let’s get one thing out of the way, the future of eLearning isn’t about adding more ‘ animations ‘ to our existing eLearning (in the name of making courses more engaging), neither is it about an eLearning 2.0 In my opinion, this is a big challenge for Instructional Designers everywhere. vision.
 Mobile Challenges.
 Having The Right Mindset.
-Send to Kindle.
+Embracing Simplicity.

 8 Things we MUST do in 2013 to seize the potential of mLearning